MASILab/Synb0-DISCO/README.md

 hansencb/synb0

 Flags:
---notopup Skips the application of FSL's topup susceptability correction
+--notopup Skips the application of FSL's topup susceptibility correction
 * as a default, we run topup for you, although you may want to run this on your own (for example with your own config file, or if you would like to utilize multiple b0's)